-The district has had an active conservation program since the mid 1970's.
-We have supported regional and statewide conservation programs.
-As a signatory to the Water Forum Process, we have committed to conservation BMP's that include public and school outreach programs.
-We have an active patrol program during the summer months to educate customers on wise water use practices.
-We participate in local homeowners association fairs and meetings and local school fairs to promote water conservation.
-We provide our customers with climate appropriate landscape design, plants and irrigation information as well as send out pre-season and post-season reminders with their bills.
+The District has had an active conservation program since the mid 1970's.
+The District has supported regional and statewide conservation programs.
+As a signatory to the Water Forum Process, the District is committed to conservation BMP's that include public and school outreach programs.
+It has an active patrol program during the summer months to educate customers on wise water use practices.
+The District participates in local homeowners' association fairs and meetings and local school fairs to promote water conservation.
+The District also provides its customers with climate appropriate landscape design, plants and irrigation information as well as sends out pre-season and post-season reminders with their bills.